JeanXristianPascua/ParkFinder/README.md

-# GoPark
+# Park Finder

-GoPark is a mobile application designed to help users in Calgary's downtown area to efficiently find the three nearest available parking spots.
+Park Finder is a mobile application designed to help users in Calgary's downtown area to efficiently find the three nearest available parking spots.
 By leveraging real-time data, GoPark simplifies the parking experience and saves you time.

 ## Features